-To mark a Transmitter or Reciever as a Feild, set is_field=True on the attribute decorator.
+To mark a Transmitter or Reciever as a feild, set is_field=True on the attribute decorator.

 @wob.transmitter("value", "name", is_field=True)